-Why do I need this bond?
+Why do I need a motor vehicle dealer bond?

-Applicants must specify whether they’re a wholesale auto auction, travel trailer and/or motorcycle dealer or wholesaler on the bond form.
+Applicants must specify whether they’re a wholesale auto auction, travel trailer, and/or motorcycle dealer or wholesaler on the bond form.

 How to become an auto dealer in South Carolina

-To become licensed as a retail dealer, wholesale dealer, motorcycle dealer, wholesale motorcycle dealer, travel trailer dealer or wholesale auto auction dealer in South Carolina, applicants must submit the following materials:
+To become licensed as a retail dealer, wholesale dealer, motorcycle dealer, wholesale motorcycle dealer, travel trailer dealer, or wholesale auto auction dealer in South Carolina, applicants must submit the following materials: